riotkit-org/riotkit-do/README.rst

 -  Don't pack too many features into the core, do this in external modules.
 Keep the RKD core clean!
 -  Full static analysis, you can work on makefile.py and on task's code in PyCharm with full code completion!
 -  Do early validation.
 Runtime validation for long running builds is a pain-in-the-ass for the user.
+-  Show clear error messages as much as it is possible.
+Task not found?
+Tell the user - do not leave a stack trace.
+Import error in makefile.py?
+Tell the user + add stack trace.
+RESPECT TIME OF ALL OF US! :)

 Documentation
 -------------